AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log

+**2-5-2021**
+Continue working on Downstream App.
+- Show the app to Internal Client the Admin/Scanner side.
+He likes it.
+(Completed)
+- Show the app to Internal Client Admin side.
+She likes it, and just ask to add the mono ID for scanned packages.
+(Completed)
+- Send Downstream credential to Internal Client (Completed)
+- Started developing a page that generates a barcode.
+Internal Client suggests we could also just use the current labels they got here.
+(Pending)
+- Working on the citilogistics app admin side.
+- Working on print-manifest.
+(Pending)
+- Unable to login to outlook.
+Reset outlook password (Completed) Remove e-mail from the following groups in internal client e-mail
+- Setup an account for Newly hired - Added her e-mail to Internal Client Email Groups
+- Setup a new e-mail
+- Setup the computer
+- Fix Time
+- Update Drivers
+- Install Office 365
+- 1 Monitor is not working.
+- Tried a working cable still does not work.
+- Tried a different monitor it works.
+Found a replacement monitor.

 **2-4-2021**
 - Show the app to Internal Client Admin/Scanner side.
 He likes it.
 (Completed)
 - Show the app to Internal Client Admin side.
 She likes it, and just ask to add the mono ID for scanned packages.
 (Completed)